Last Updated on January 8, 2021

 For example, when you are done with a lesson, put all the materials away right then.
 That teaches them that once we are done with something, we put it away in it’s home.
 It also saves you time at the end of the day from having a stack of stuff on your desk that needs to be put away.

-Classroom Jobs are a great way to have students involved in the process of keeping the classroom organized.
+This list of 11 Classroom Jobs for Social Distancing is a great place to start.
+Classroom Jobs are a way to have students involved in the process of keeping the classroom organized.
 I think jobs can still be utilized this year.
 Collecting papers from other students, and then the paper collector immediately washing their hands, shouldn’t be a huge problem.

 (On the note of hand-washing…can I make a suggestion?
 The thought of how many paper towels will be thrown away this year because of handwashing in school makes me want to cry.
 If you are able, I would encourage you to buy (or have a few parents donate) washcloths from the dollar store to use as hand towels.
 You can take them home each weekend to wash and start each week with a fresh stack…and save some trees along the way!)

 You also want to make sure when you are creating a plan for the school year to map out your daily routines.
 These routines are the best tip I can give you for keeping your kids (and your classroom) organized day in and day out.

 Want to stay up to date and get access to free organization and management resources + tips?
 Sign up below!